-To access NGINX outside the cluster, you need to expose the app through NodePort first.
+To access NGINX outside the cluster, you need to expose the app through a NodePort first.

-Go to Services and click the service name of NGINX.
+Go to Services in the created project and click the service name of NGINX.

-On the service detail page, click More and select Edit Internet Access from the drop-down menu.
+On the Service details page, click More and select Edit External Access from the drop-down menu.

 Select NodePort for Access Method and click OK.
 For more information, see Project Gateway.